JeremyIV/action-editor-search/README.md

 python search.py path/to/your/bibliography.bib --depth=1
 ```

 Be warned that this script takes a long time to run, and the runtime increases ~exponentially with the depth.
+It prints a report of its findings to stdout, consider piping to `tee` for a more persistent output.

 #### Arguments